 Y’ALL!
 I cannot even put into words how excited I am to share this mac and cheese recipe with you!

-So naturally I decided I MUST make the best vegan mac I could and share the recipe with you!
+So naturally I decided I MUST make the best dairy free mac I could and share the recipe with you!

 Inspiration struck when I made this Vegan Cheese Sauce Recipe earlier this year.
 Not only is it delicious as a nacho cheese, or drizzled over veggies, it’s also the BEST cheese sauce for mac and cheese!

-The texture is just SO creamy and luscious – reminiscent of kraft or velveeta mac and cheese – without all the junk!
-AKA a much healthier version of a childhood classic that everyone at your table will love.
+The texture is just SO creamy and luscious – reminiscent of kraft or velveeta mac and cheese – without the dairy!
+AKA a much more wholesome version of a childhood classic that everyone at your table will love.

 I also felt like it was important to make this mac and cheese without cashews for all my nut free peeps.
 Skipping the cashews also happens to bring down the cost of ingredients, making this meal almost just as affordable as a boxed mac and cheese!